jonthompson/surfactuator/README.md

 # Wiring Instructions
+(Also described in text detail below if you'd rather than than the diagram.)
 ![fritzing](https://raw.githubusercontent.com/jonthompson/surfactuator/master/fritzing_wiring.png)
 ## Relays:
 * Do NOT try to drive your lenco actuators directly(!)
 You need to use marine relays to drive them (https://www.amazon.com/PACK-AMP-Waterproof-Relay-Harness/dp/B074FSZWVT/) you'll need 4 total.